quidscio/video-processor/README.md

 cd project_folder

 # build
-pip install -U .          # Install to be used anywhere by user freezing production version vs edits pip install -e .          # Install to be executed from dev area allowing ongoing edits
+pip install -U .          # Install to be used from anywhere by user freezing production version vs edits pip install -e .          # Install to be executed from dev area allowing ongoing edits

 # execute modules directly (alternative to `pip install -e`)